agunechemba/agunechemba.github.io/_posts/2025-04-01-JavaScript’s Magic Dots: Rest and Spread Explained!.md

 **Readable:** These dots, when used correctly, can make your code cleaner and easier to understand.

+## Review Questions

+1. What is the purpose of the rest parameter (...) when defining a function?

+2. In the processItems function, what will otherItems contain when you call processItems("gears", "bolts", "screws", "washers", "nails")?

+3. How is the spread syntax (...) used when calling a function with an array of values?

+4. What’s the key difference between rest and spread syntax in terms of where they are used?

+5. Why can using the rest and spread syntax make your JavaScript code more efficient and readable?

+---

 So, young coders, master these “magic dots,” and you’ll be building powerful JavaScript machines in no time!
 Keep experimenting, and have fun!